gvx/isle/README.md

   useful if the symbol isn't a valid identifier, like `:'+'`.
 * Tables: `("one", "two", three="four", ["five"]="six")`.
 This is pretty
   much exactly taken from how tables work in Lua.
-Kind of like a combinination of Python's list and dict.
+Kind of like a combination of Python's list and dict.

 ### Fun facts
 * All functions take one argument, which is a table literal, and return a